-A strength was noted around the very low drop-out rate as a figure for Philip's University rather than for this specific programme (even though numbers were not reported).
-In addition, student feedback is actively sought
+A strength was noted around the very low drop-out rate (even though numbers were not reported).
+In addition, student feedback is actively sought at course end and on an on-going basis throughout course delivery.
+However, the effectiveness of this information in terms of specific measures for improvement taken by the university was not shown.